 Sanctification of Everyday Life

 “In the earthly liturgy we take part in a foretaste of that heavenly liturgy which is celebrated in the holy city of Jerusalem toward which we journey as pilgrims” (SC 8).
 Worship is that time set apart, sanctified for the sake of human beings, reserved for the ritual-symbolic encounter with the Holy One.
 It is a foretaste of what is accomplished, but not manifest.
 Creation, long-suffering men and creatures still groan (cf. Romans 8:22).
-The liturgy neither relieves those celebrating of their concrete needs or problems, nor does it send such needs back to them after they have been released into them.
+The liturgy neither relieves those celebrating of their concrete needs or problems, nor does it send them back to them after the service.
 Rather, it sensitizes those who celebrate to the sacramentality of creation, its permeability to the encounter with God in everyday life, at every turn, in good times and in bad.
 Humans can become aware of it and will reveal it with thanksgiving and praise (“blessing”).
 Whatever people “sanctify” in this way, they connect with their Creator and Preserver.
 Times, places, things, living beings, elements are not charged with self-effective powers, so that they could be made usable as means of magic or banishment.
 Instead, they proclaim in their own way how “The heavens are telling the glory of God; and the firmament proclaims his handiwork.
 Day to day pours forth speech, and night to night declares knowledge.
 There is no speech, nor are there words; their voice is not heard.”
-Not heard unless humanity understands creation’s message and makes it sound in its own languages.
+(Ps 19) Not heard unless humanity understands creation’s message and makes it sound in its own languages.

 Neues Theologisches Wörterbuch, „Sakral“, Neuausgabe 2008, 6.
 Aufl. des Gesamtwerkes, Verlag Herder.